What are the penalties for noncompliance with any applicable data protection laws?

 Singapore’s Personal Data Protection Commission (PDPC) may impose civil and/or administrative penalties for violations of the Personal Data Protection Act 2012 (PDPA).
 Employers are liable for employee violations of the PDPA in the course of employment, whether it was done with or without the employer’s knowledge.
 General penalties for noncompliance can lead to a fine of up to S$10,000 (Singapore dollars) and/or imprisonment of up to 3 years.
 When an offence continues after conviction, additional fines of up to S$1,000 per day of noncompliance can be imposed.

-If a person changes or obtains access to personal data about an individual without the authority of that individual it can result in a fine of up to S$5,000 (Singapore dollar) or, imprisonment of up to one year.
+If a person is found guilty of requesting access to or changing an individual’s personal data without the authority of that individual, a fine of up to S$5,000 or, imprisonment of up to one year may be imposed.
 Organizational offences relating to obtaining access or changing data can lead to a fine of up to S$50,000 (PDPA, Sec.
 51).
 In addition, noncompliance can lead to the PDPC requiring employers as well as any organization in violation of the PDPA to:

 - stop collecting/using/disclosing personal data that is in contravention of the law;

 - destroy collected noncompliant personal data;

 - provide access to or correct personal data; or, reduce/refund any fee that was charged for an access or correction request; or,

 Under the Personal Data Protection (Amendment) Act 2020, it is proposed that the maximum financial penalty be raised to: 10% of an organization’s annual turnover in Singapore if the organization’s annual turnover in Singapore exceeds S$10,000,000; and S$1,000,000 in other cases.

 Obstructing, hindering or providing false information to the PDPC can result in fines of up to S$10,000, and/or up to 12 months imprisonment for individuals.
 Organizations may be fined up to S$100,000.